Working with us

 Legal Assistant Posts

-The Commission usually takes on each autumn a small number of law graduates for fixed-term appointments of one year to work as legal assistants on our current law reform projects.
+We are currently seeking a small number of law graduates for fixed-term appointments of one year, to work as legal assistants on our current and planned law reform projects.
+Appointments will start at the beginning of September 2016.
 For more details of the work involved, see the guide to life as a legal assistant.

-Please note that applications for legal assistant posts in 2015 are now closed.
-The next recruitment campaign will take place early in 2016 and details of the posts available will be added to this page towards the end of January.
-Applications will be invited from those who have obtained or expect to obtain during 2016 a First or Upper Second Class Honours Degree in Scots Law or any other similar academic qualification which provides evidence of relevant knowledge and understanding of Scots law.
+Applications are invited from those who can demonstrate that they have achieved very high academic standards in Scots law, and that they have excellent research skills and experience.
+The minimum criteria for applying is that an applicant must have obtained or expect to obtain by summer 2016 a First or Upper Second Class Honours Degree in Scots Law or any other similar academic qualification which provides evidence of relevant knowledge and understanding of Scots law.
 Applications from other suitably qualified candidates who have relevant experience may exceptionally be considered.